johnisom/leetcode-exercises/torrel/project-ideas/data_pipeline_orchestration.md

   - Share
   - Transform

+## Data Pipeline

+- Set of data processing elements connected in series.
+The output of one element is the input of the next.

+## Orchestration

+- Managing the state of data at every point along a pipeline
+  - Specifically, the orchestrator stage in a pipeline is where tasks are scheduled and integrated between systems

 ## Example

-- Pulling records from separate real estate databases to form a single set of records
+- Pulling records from separate real estate sources to form a single set of records

+            County Data              Listing Service
+               /                          \
+          Quality Check               Quality Check
+                     \                 /
+                           Merge
+                             |
+                         Transform
+                             |
+                           Share

 ## Challenges